Jason-Cyber-Projects/Azure-Siem-Lab/doc/architecture.md

   Simulated endpoint used to generate activity and security events.

 - **Entra ID (Azure AD)**
   Identity provider generating authentication and audit logs.
+Where Users and Groups are designed.

 ---